sir4ur0n/blog/posts/intro-polysemy.markdown

 The thing is, Haskell developers love to carry as much information (and constraints) as possible in types.
 Everything the compiler checks, we don't have to check them anymore (either through thinking or tests).
 So we want a finer granularity to identify and separate effects in the type system.

-Don't get me wrong, effects are positive.
-I challenge you to write a useful program without effect.
-The point is to keep them in line and rely on the compiler to check no unintended effect "leaks" throughout the program.

 Various tactics have emerged through the years to carry more information about those effects: Monad transformers, MTL, `freer-simple`, `fused-effects`, etc.

 And right now the new kid on the block is [Polysemy](https://hackage.haskell.org/package/polysemy).

-As the readme states, Polysemy requires much less boilerplate and has a zero-cost performance impact than other solutions.
-An additional benefit I love - surprisingly it is not mentioned in the readme - is it becomes a lot easier to test effects!
+As the readme states, Polysemy requires much less boilerplate than other solutions, and has a zero-cost performance (starting with GHC 8.10).
+An additional benefit I love - surprisingly it is not mentioned in the readme - is it becomes a lot easier to mock effects, and thus test functions with effects!

-Let's see how to get started with this new toy!
+Let's see how to get started with this new toy.

 ## Polysemy basics
 As [I discussed in an issue](https://github.com/polysemy-research/polysemy/issues/234) I find the first Polysemy example quite complex and lacking explanations, which slowed me down in understanding how to make things work.
 I feel like code examples have more impact after a high level explanation of concepts.
 So here we go!